Standards of Conduct for Employees

 This Policy shall be applicable to all faculty and staff of Regent University, full-time and part-time, regular and temporary, and to any applicant for employment who has been offered and has accepted an available position.

 - Regent University employees are expected to conduct themselves in a professional and Christ-like manner at all times and are expected to live by exemplary standards.
 Regent University requires that members of the Regent community—including faculty and staff—refrain from the illegal use of drugs and the abuse of addictive substances controlled by law.
-Regent University also forbids the use of alcohol and tobacco on campus and prohibits the abuse of these substances.
+Regent University also forbids the use of alcohol, tobacco, marijuana, and cannabis oil products on campus and prohibits the abuse of these substances.
 The Apostle Paul exhorted the body of Christ that, if they truly loved their fellow man, they would set aside their personal freedom by refraining from behavior that might be a stumbling block to their weaker brother.
 Regent University encourages members of the Regent community to exercise their personal responsibility and, guided by Paul’s admonition, appropriately set aside their personal freedom and refrain from the use of alcohol and tobacco.

 - In addition to complying with the above guidelines, Regent University employees are also prohibited from engaging in the following activities: